hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - `remote_cache_directory` (string) - The path where the ISO and/or floppy files will
   be stored during the build on the remote machine.
 The path is relative to the remote_cache_datastore on the remote machine.

+- `cleanup_remote_cache` (bool) - When set to true, Packer will cleanup the cache folder where the ISO file is stored during the build on the remote machine.
+  By default, this is set to false.

 - `remote_host` (string) - The host of the remote machine used for access.
   This is only required if remote_type is enabled.